John McFall (athlete): 2022 ESA Astronaut Group

 On 23 November 2022, McFall was announced to be one of the reserve and subsequently, project astronauts in the 2022 European Space Agency Astronaut Group.
 The ESA carried out a feasibility study on him flying to space and what needed to be adapted for disabled people.
 In February 2025 it was concluded that there were no technical or medical reasons why he could not be part of a mission lasting up to six months.
 The ESA had used the term "parastronaut" to describe an astronaut with disabilities, but McFall has rejected the term.

+In June 2026, McFall participated in the ESA CAVES 2026 course held in the Matese mountains in the Italian Apennines, with his astronaut colleagues Rosemary Coogan (ESA), Tracy Caldwell Dyson (NASA), Ayu Yoneda (JAXA) and NASA astronaut candidate Ben Bailey.

 Personal life

 Following the 2008 Paralympic Games, McFall returned to the UK from Beijing overland via the Trans-Siberian Railway.
 He travelled from China to Mongolia and Russia, across Russia to Ukraine, then to Hungary, Croatia and the Dalmatian coast.
 From there he took a ferry to Italy to meet his girlfriend in Rome.
 They then travelled by train across Italy and Austria, eventually returning to the UK around the middle of November 2008.
 McFall hopes one day to take up his childhood plans of running across the Sahara Desert, crossing the Atlantic Ocean by rowing boat, and obtaining a free-fall parachute licence.

 In his free time, McFall enjoys playing the guitar.